emilypx/appfair.github.io/index.md

 ### Can I make my own FairGround?

-The "App Fair" is the reference implementation of a fairground, using a model of non-commercial copyleft open-source projects that mandate source transparency and explicit security entitlements.
+The "App Fair" is the reference implementation of a fairground, using a model of non-commercial open-source projects mandating source transparency and explicit security entitlements.
 Alternative fairground models are possible by simply mirroring the structure and repositories of the `appfair` organization.
-The bulk of the fairground's logic is in the `Fair` library, which you can customize to handle any custom rules for your implementation.
+The bulk of the fairground's logic, as well as the runtime code for fairground integration, is in the [Fair](https://github.com/appfair/Fair) library, which you can customize to handle your implementation's policies and restrictions.

 ## How is the FairGround's catalog updated?

-The "App Fair" reference implementation has a special [catalog tag](https://github.com/appfair/App/releases/tag/catalog).
+The "App Fair" reference implementation has a special [catalog release tag](https://github.com/appfair/App/releases/tag/catalog).
 This tag is updated with a new `catalog.json` file after every successful `integrate-release` run.
 The `catalog.json` file is the manifest of all the current and valid apps that can be downloaded using a catalog browser.
+This manifest is generated by the `fairtool`, which uses the GitHub API calls to aggregate the publicly-available information from the release artifacts, fork integrations, and contributor profiles that makes up the distributed collection of available apps.

 ## Troubleshooting